 All of you who are from where I’m from will know exactly what mabhanzi are and will need no introduction.
-This is my take on them.
+For those who do not know, they are sweet buns which can be eaten anytime of day with or without a hot or cold drink This is my take on them.
 I have finally found my ideal recipe.
 Believe me I have experimented a lot until I have decided to settle on this mabhanzi recipe.
 These ones are soft and fluffy on the inside and golden brown on top.

 NOTE : Oven temperature should be 150 Celsius

 I have made some mabhanzi using a few mabhanzi recipes before yet fail when I tried to recreate them.
 For some reason I just could not recreate my previous mabhanzi recipe so I had to ditch them.
 The following mabhanzi recipe never lets me down and it is the only mabhanzi recipe I go to over and over again.